Zol Zayn Shulem (engl.)

 After the war, the two separate family-stories merge in Munich, where thousands of Jewish survivors reside after the war, barely being tolerated by German officials.
 It is here where the author’s parents meet and marry.

 The second book “Faroys!” (yid. forward) begins with the birth of the author in the late 1960s in postwar Germany.
 There he grows up in a world between Jewish survivors and German perpetrators and their children.The 1972 terrorism-attack against the Israeli Olympic team plays an accidental central theme in his life.
+He also spends much time in the Netherlands, the place where his maternal grandfather fled to from the Nazis and where his mother was born.

-As long standing Great Britain correspondent of the German newspaper taz, Daniel Zylbersztajn-Lewandowski describes many of the distinct layers of British society he encountered, from the diversity of Portobello Road and North Kensington to racist police and antisemitism encountered during his student days.
+As long standing Great Britain correspondent of the German newspaper taz, Daniel Zylbersztajn-Lewandowski describes many of the distinct layers of British society he encountered, from the diversity of Portobello Road and North Kensington to racist police and antisemitism encountered during his student days as well as later.
 Both his Kreo Sierra Leonean wife and he himself become victims of numerous racist and antisemitic attacks.
-Daniel Zylbersztajn-Lewandowski is declared a lost and dead son by his father after his marriage.
-There is also a full chapter describing how in 2022 he becomes the victim of an antisemitic attack in front of his then synagogue on the day of his daughter’s Batmitzwa.

 Written over a span of 14 years, the books were brought to life with the help of generous communal crowd-funds and support of two trusts.